Most voters will tell you they’re turned off by negative campaign mailers and ads.

 Respond with the same method in which you were attacked, and hopefully to the same voters.

-Since it does take time to get a response mailer out to voters or an ad up on TV, you can respond that same day or the next with telephone calls.
+Since it does take time to get a response mailer out to voters or an ad up on TV, you can respond that same day or the next with telephone calls or text messages.

-Those telephone calls can help you answer the attack and set the record straight as fast as possible.
+Those calls or texts can help you answer the attack and set the record straight as fast as possible.

 7. Keep Your Attacks Simple